 7. Prepare for each vlog

-Just because vlogs are informal doesn’t mean you can “just wing it.”
-It helps to do a bit of research on your topic before each video.
-Browse some articles, search the topic on social media, and watch some other vloggers.
+For the sake of good video quality, it helps to do a bit of research on your topic before each video.
+Browse some articles, search the topic on social media, and watch some other successful vloggers.
 Use what you learn to inform your content.

 Then prepare a brief outline to keep your vlog moving forward.
 This doesn’t need to be a word-for-word script, but it should cover your main points and any supporting details you don’t want to forget.
 This will help you avoid skipping an important bit, but still maintain some authenticity and organic conversation.